MadBomber/prompt_manager/README.md

 ## Storage Adapters

 A storage adapter is a class instance that ties the `PromptManager::Prompt` class to a storage facility that holds the actual prompts.
-Currently there are 3 storage adapters planned for implementation.
+Currently there are 2 storage adapters implemented: FileSystemAdapter and ActiveRecordAdapter.

 The `PromptManager::Prompt` to support a small set of methods.
 A storage adapter can provide "extra" class or instance methods that can be used through the Prompt class.
 See the `test/prompt_manager/prompt_test.rb` for guidance on creating a new storage adapter.